IGLL5

 Immunoglobulin lambda like polypeptide 5 is a protein that in humans is encoded by the IGLL5 gene.

 Function

 This gene encodes one of the immunoglobulin lambda-like polypeptides.
-It is located within the immunoglobulin lambda locus but it does not require somatic rearrangement for expression.
-The first exon of this gene is unrelated to immunoglobulin variable genes; the second and third exons are the immunoglobulin lambda joining 1 and the immunoglobulin lambda constant 1 gene segments.
+It is located within the immunoglobulin lambda locus but does not require somatic rearrangement for expression.
+The first exon of this gene is unrelated to immunoglobulin variable genes; the second and third exons correspond to the immunoglobulin lambda joining 1 and the immunoglobulin lambda constant 1 gene segments.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, May 2010].